neonexxa/laravel-car-interview-question/README.md

 Create endpoints that allows the admin staff to:

-1. List down all the appointments for all workshops with ability to filter by each workshop
+1. List down all the appointments with ability to filter by each workshop based on provided workshop_id

 2. Schedule an appointment based on client's request